ODBC from C tutorial part 2 — fetching results

 SQL_ROW_NOROW No row was returned, normally indicating that the end of the result set has been reached.

-The use of this call is shown in the following code, (which could follow from the previous snippet):
+The use of this call is shown in the following code, (which could follow on from the previous snippet):

 SQLROWSETSIZE row_count;